srobo/docs/kit/wifi.md

 ====

 The WiFi dongles provided with your kit allow you to interface with and debug your robot.
-You can connect to your robot either using the tablet provided with your kit or any WiFi capable device of your own (laptop, tablet, phone, etc.)
+You can connect to your robot using any WiFi capable device (laptop, tablet, phone, etc.)

 Connecting to Your Robot
 ------------------------